tgraupmann/TAGENIGMA-Docs/TAGENIGMA-Toolbox.md

 Extensions!
 Extensions can be accessed via the menu items.

 **"Window/Open TAGENIGMA Toolbox"** - Opens a configuration panel for the toolbox.
-Here you can set the path to the unity editor.
+Here you can set an alternate path

+to the unity editor and engine DLL references.

 On Windows, this location should be the folder containing the Unity Editor application, so that the Unity libraries can be